-The online Women's Health Nurse Practitioner track offers students both full and part time course of study options.
-Didactic and clinical education is delivered via distance online learning and pre-approved community based clinical preceptorships.
-The courses offered throughout the track reflect the competencies and skill sets required for today's Women's Health Nurse Practitioner as knowledge expands, health care systems evolve, technology advances and practice changes in response to current needs and evidence based research.
+The online Women's Health Nurse Practitioner track offers didactic and clinical education is via distance learning and concurrent clinical preceptorships.
+The courses offered throughout the track reflect the competencies and skill sets required for today's Women's Health Nurse Practitioner as knowledge expands, health care systems evolve, technology advances and practice changes in response to current needs and evidence-based research.
+Additionally, this track offers the opportunity for the WHNP student to work in transdisciplinary simulated scenarios to promote a better understanding and respect of discipline-specific roles, improve existing communication and collaboration within disciplines, and initiate teamwork development in order to promote patient safety and high-quality patient care.
+Graduates are eligible to sit for the NCC's Women's Health Nurse Practitioner Examination.